Mittonu/Mittonu/README.md

 - 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on GIS and working with data
 - 📫 How to reach me tonu.uct2@gmail.com
-- ⚡ Fun fact: I've been traveled to remote communities in NT and WA.
+- ⚡ Fun fact: I've been traveled to many remote communities in NT and WA.

 <!---
 Mittonu/Mittonu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.